abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_imgproc/py_transforms/py_fourier_transform/py_fourier_transform.rst

 Fourier Transform is used to analyze the frequency characteristics of various filters.
 For images, **2D Discrete Fourier Transform (DFT)** is used to find the frequency domain.
 A fast algorithm called **Fast Fourier Transform (FFT)** is used for calculation of DFT.
 Details about these can be found in any image processing or signal processing textbooks.
 Please see `Additional Resources`_ section.

 For a sinusoidal signal, :math:`x(t) = A \sin(2 \pi ft)`, we can say :math:`f` is the frequency of signal, and if its frequency domain is taken, we can see a spike at :math:`f`.
 If signal is sampled to form a discrete signal, we get the same frequency domain, but is periodic in the range :math:`[- \pi, \pi]` or :math:`[0,2\pi]` (or :math:`[0,N]` for N-point DFT).
-You can consider an image as a discrete signal which is sampled in two directions.
+You can consider an image as a signal which is sampled in two directions.
 So taking fourier transform in both X and Y directions gives you the frequency representation of image.

 More intuitively, for the sinusoidal signal, if the amplitude varies so fast in short time, you can say it is a high frequency signal.
 If it varies slowly, it is a low frequency signal.
 You can extend the same idea to images.
 Where does the amplitude varies drastically in images ?
 At the edge points, or noises.
 So we can say, edges and noises are high frequency contents in an image.
 If there is no much changes in amplitude, it is a low frequency component. ( Some links are added to `Additional Resources`_ which explains frequency transform intuitively with examples).